BenHetherington/Gambattye/README.md

 Unlike Gambatte's QT or SDL frontends, Gambattye is a native Mac app.
 It also contains additional features, including support for larger saves (used, for example, by Little Sound DJ).

 At present, the core emulation works nicely.
-Some features you may expect, such as save states, aren't yet available, but I'm planning on implementing these (as well as some features you may not expect) in due course.
+Some features you might expect may not yet be available, but I'm planning on implementing these (as well as some features you might not expect) in due course.

 ## Installing
 To download Gambattye, head to the [releases page](https://github.com/Ben10do/Gambattye/releases) and grab the latest version.